NeuroTechX/learn.neurotechedu.com/pages/pages-root-folder/index.md

   title: "Neurotech Applications"
   url: '/applications/'
   image: applications-thumbnail.jpg
   text: 'Anything that records from or directly interfaces with the human brain.
 For the time being, we are excluding technologies that rely on downstream signals like EMG (muscles) and EKG (heartrate).
-What are the fields that are involved/interested in non-pharmaceutical Neurotech?'
+What are the fields that are involved/interested in...'
 #
 # Use the call for action to show a button on the frontpage
 #